Xcceleran-do/Mindplex-Hyperon/CCRS/README.md

 ## Notes

-- Requires at least 50 posts for model training.
+- A larger dataset improves model quality; around 50+ posts is recommended but not required.
 - All code is modular and well-documented.
 - No UI is provided; all interaction is via the terminal and CSV files.